Hotels near Katama State Park

 Are there extended-stay hotels near Katama State Park?

-Yes — Home2 Suites by Hilton Kingsland (11.34 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Kingsland (11.34 mi, from $182/night) is an extended-stay property near Katama State Park, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Katama State Park?